kirill-push/polony-counting/README.md

 ## Project Organization

     ├── LICENSE
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md               <- The top-level README for developers using this project │
-    │
-    ├── src                <- Source code for use in this project.
-    │   └── polony
+    ├── src                     <- Source code for use in this project │   └── polony
     │       │
     │       ├── __init__.py     <- Makes src a Python module
     │       │
+    │       ├── checkpoints     <- Model savings
+    │       │
-    │       ├── config         <- Configuration files for the project.
+    │       ├── config          <- Configuration files for the project
     │       │
     │       ├── data            <- Scripts to download or generate data │       │   ├── __init__.py
     │       │   ├── make_dataset.py
     │       │   └── utils.py
     │       │
     │       └── models          <- Scripts with models
     │           ├── __init__.py
     │           ├── models.py
     │           ├── predict_model.py
     │           ├── train_model.py
     │           └── utils.py
     │
     └── tests                   <- Scripts for functions and module testing

 --------